reinierl/docile-charge-point/README.md

  * support OCPP 1.6 TLS + Basic Auth

- * Nicer asynchronous-but-checkable open, close operations in OCPP library so we can have nicer error reporting about these

 ## Other ideas

  * Web interface: click together test: 150 CPs behaving like this, 300 like that, ..., GO!